daveholst/house-docsify/docs/cat.md

 Her water bowl is on the tv unit upstairs in the retreat.
 We change this every second day.

 ## Cat Room
-### Litter
+### Litter Tray
 Clean out any poo from the cat litter (might only need doing every second day) with scoop on side of litter tray.
 This goes into a blue bags (just near litter) and thrown in garbage bin outside.
+The litter tray has a drawer in the bottom with an absorbent mat for urine.
+This is changed out on Thursdays.
+Spares are next to the litter tray.

 ### Lights and Purifier
 The light stays on it's lowest setting all day and night.
 The air purifier is on a timer and runs during the day.